 Early sawfish arose around 100 million years ago, but these first sawfish are actually distant cousins to modern day sawfishes, though even the modern sawfish we know today first appeared around 56 million years ago.

 Sawfish get their name from their "saws"--long, flat snouts edged with pairs of teeth which are used to locate, stun, and kill prey.
+They have 25-29 rostral teeth per side.
+Males have broader rostral teeth than females.
 Their diet includes mostly fish but also some crustaceans.

 Smalltooth Sawfish Critical Habitat

 Smalltooth sawfish inhabit shallow coastal waters of tropical seas and estuaries throughout the world.
 They are usually found in shallow waters (less than 32 ft (10 m)), very close to shore over muddy and sandy bottoms.
 They are often found in sheltered bays, on shallow banks, and in estuaries or river mouths.
 They prefer warmer water temperature of 22-28 degrees Celsius.
 They are known to ascend inland in river systems, and have been shown to have a salinity preference of 18-24 parts per thousand.

 NMFS designated critical habitat for smalltooth sawfish in September 2009 (74 FR 45353).